nazandre/thesis/time-synchronization/README.md

 ## How to compile VisibleSim and its applications?

-Applications are implicitely compiled when VisibleSim is compiled.
+Applications are implicitly compiled when VisibleSim is compiled.

 ### Dependencies:
  - Boost C++ Libraries >= 1.47.0 (If using Meld Process only)